-Maureen Jeffreys provides regulatory, transactional, and litigation counseling to wireline, wireless, cable television, media, and Internet clients.
-She represents these clients before the Federal Communications Commission, the National Telecommunications and Information Administration and elsewhere.
+Maureen Jeffreys, a partner in the Washington, DC office, provides regulatory, transactional, and litigation counselling to wireline, wireless, cable television, media, and Internet clients.
+She represents these clients before the Federal Communications Commission (FCC), the National Telecommunications and Information Administration (NTIA), and elsewhere.
 She assists clients in all aspects of communications-related transactions.
 Ms. Jeffreys advises clients regarding federal and state laws and federal regulations applicable to Internet Protocol-based telephone and video services.
-Her representation of media clients focuses on federal regulatory compliance, including obtaining approval for mergers, advising public broadcasters on the unique regulatory issues they face and counseling on such issues as indecency, equal employment opportunity, political broadcasts and cable carriage requirements.
+Her representation of media clients focuses on federal regulatory compliance, including obtaining approval for mergers, advising public broadcasters on the unique regulatory issues they face, and counselling on such issues as indecency, equal employment opportunity, political broadcasts, and cable carriage requirements.